Design & Artisan Workshops and Residency

 Where we stay:

-As a zen-inspired building, our 4-star accommodation is all about harmony and calmness.
-This artful boutique retreat blends seamlessly with the cityscape, inviting you to walk Kyoto's historical paths.
-Please note: Room size and layouts may differ from the traditional North American standards - the two individual beds may be situated closer together.
+Please note: Room size and layouts may differ from the traditional North American standards - the two individual beds are likely to be situated closer together.

 Here is our best description of what your time will be like in Japan with AIP.